sjregan/jQuery.AutoLink/README.md

-Linky++
+jQuery AutoLink
 =====

-Linky++ is a jQuery plugin for linkifying URLs, mentions (for Twitter, Instagram, GitHub, or a locally hosted site) and hashtags (for Twitter or a locally hosted site).
+jQuery AutoLink is a jQuery plugin for linkifying URLs, mentions (for Twitter, Instagram, GitHub, or a locally hosted site) and hashtags (for Twitter or a locally hosted site).
 It transforms plain text URLs, mentions and hashtags into clickable URLs.

 ## Changes